Suspect dead, 2 deputies wounded after shootout in Texas - NewsBreak

 “Law enforcement is part of the community.
 Our kids go to school with your kids.
 We go to the same church, we shop at the same grocery store.
 So this is a time that we have to stand shoulder to shoulder and work together towards curbing the violent crime that we’re seeing,” Toquica said.

-The unidentified suspect was about 43-years-old and was out of jail on bond for the 2020 aggravated assault of a family member, Toquica said, but it was not clear what led to police being called to the home on Tuesday.
+The unidentified suspect was about 43 years old and was out of jail on bond for the 2020 aggravated assault of a family member, Toquica said, but it was not clear what led to police being called to the home Tuesday.

 The shooting is still under investigation, he said.